Here for our final news roundup and information overload.

 He knows it.

-If that case ever gets to a courtroom, after the prosecution puts on its case, Trump's lawyers should stand up and say, toss this case out.
+And Sean, what's going to happen in that case if Trump's got good lawyers, if that case ever gets to a courtroom, after the prosecution puts on its case, Trump's lawyers should stand up and say, toss this case out.

-It's called a directed verdict, a motion to dismiss the charges, because they haven't proved that there was a second crime committed by Trump.
+It's called a directed verdict, a motion to dismiss the charges because they haven't proved that there was a second crime committed by Trump.

 So that case is going to get washed down the tank in a second.